 If you are planning to start a “Retail Food Establishment” in Louisiana then the issuance of business license or permits will be handled by the Department of Health and Hospitals, Office of Public Health.

 A Retail Food Establishment in Louisiana does not require a business license; instead you will be required to apply for a permit.
-The procedure is:
+Here is the procedure:

 - Once the plan is approved, inspection will be conducted in the said premises.